se101/Finance-Domain-Expert-LLM-Model/README.md

-# Finance-Domain-Expert-LLM-Model
+# Finance-Domain-Expert-LLM-Model : Generative AI with AWS
 Proof of concept (POC) for a domain expert model:

 This model will be trained on a dataset of domain-specific knowledge in finance.

-## Training and Fine-Tuning a Large Language Model:
+## Training and Fine-Tuning a Large Language Model on AWS:

     Meta Llama 2 7B foundation model Ver 1.0.0